dhilipsiva/awesome-programmer/README.md

 # awesome-programmer

-A collection of resources to become a self-taught awesome programmer.
+A collection of resources to lean from and become a self-taught awesome programmer.

 Learn, Apply, Practice, Practice & Practice!